kpion/things/hints/error_reporting.md

 		}

 	3c.
 There is one thing with PDO.
 By default, PDO::ATTR_ERRMODE is set to ERRMODE_SILENT.
 	This means, if there is an error in SQL/Whatever, PDO will throw no exceptions and it will issue no warnings.
 	You want to change it to:

     	$dbh = new PDO("mysql:host=localhost;dbname=DATABASE_NAME",'USER','PASSWORD',[
-		//this is if you want exceptions to be thrown, you can also use PDO::ERRMODE_WARNING to generate warnings.
+		//this is if you want exceptions to be thrown, you can also use
+		//PDO::ERRMODE_WARNING to generate warnings.
 		PDO::ATTR_ERRMODE => PDO::ERRMODE_EXCEPTION;
 	]);